League Info Overview

 All trades are made within Fantrax between the two owners.
 Draft-day trades that might require other means of submission must be announced to the whole league during the draft.
 Draft day auction budget is a tradeable resource.
 Trading minor league draft picks is allowed.
 In almost all cases, trades will not be subject to review or veto.
 But the commissioner does hold the right to oversee things in favor of long-term league ownership stability.
 The trade window will be closed from the trade deadline (Thursday of Week 17 at 11:59 PM/EST) until the end of the post-season.

 The offseason begins when the postseason ends.
 After the final games are finalized, the trade window opens again.
-All non-keepable players are dropped and the waiver-wire and free agent pool are closed and locked.
+Free Agent acquisition through FAAB will close and will not be re-opened until after the Auction.

 With any league, there’s always room to evolve and change, and this will be the time to bring up any rule discrepancies.
 All rules will be open for discussion.
 Rule changes can be proposed with a clear change, a timeline for the change to occur, and purpose.
 Proposals will be voted on by all sixteen members, and with ten votes, a league rule will be changed per the proposed timeline.